AI

 Scalable Interpretability: OpenAI used a language model in order to label neurons based on the activations for some relevant examples using few-shot prompting.

 Understanding Implications[9]: For a long time it appeared as though it would be challenging to prevent an AI from taking our instructions too literally.
-Essentially what seems to have happened is that they decided to just use RL on a generative base model and the problem solved itself.
-Reinforcement Learning from Human Feedback has some complexity, but I still think it's quite notable than OpenAI, as far as I can tell, basically one-shotted this with InstructGPT[10].
-It has some complexity - proximal policy optimization isn't simple - but it wasn't a new algorithm and even if they hadn't gotten it first time, I'd bet that we were always going to end up there by iterating on a baseline.
+Essentially what seems to have happened is that they decided to just use RL on a generative base model and the problem mostly solved itself.
+Reinforcement Learning from Human Feedback is admittedly complex - proximal policy optimization isn't simple - but I still think it's quite notable than OpenAI, seems to have basically one-shotted this with InstructGPT[10].
+Even if they hadn't found a solution the first time, it seems likely that we were always going to end up there by iterating on a baseline.

 I don't want to dismiss the challenges of such research.
 Producing a result requires getting a lot of details right.
 Actually carrying out one of these projects would involve a massive amount of work.
 Even picking the right question to investigate requires a lot of skill.
 However, simpler techniques have gone further for these problems than I would have originally expected.